Find the Leak · Fix the Weakness · Rebuild the Revenue

 The Validation

-For leaders who need ammunition
+For leaders who need proof

 Role III